Some or all of your widgets have disappeared from your site footer or sidebar.

 Step 3: Ensure your theme and plugins are up to date

-These kind of issues are most commonl caused by outdated plugins and code conflicts.
-Ensure your theme is updated, and run any public plugin updates prompted under your Plugins page.
+These kind of issues are most commonly caused by outdated plugins and code conflicts.
+Ensure your theme is updated as soon as you get a notification the update is available, and run any public plugin updates prompted under your Plugins page.
 Note that bundled plugins like Visual Composer, Revolution Slider and LayerSlider get updated after your theme is updated.
 If you believe you are having issues with bundled plugin updates, let us know, or view our theme update guide here.